EunsooJung/SpringBootMicroServices/README.md

   * Continuous delivery and continuous deployment are common for microservices
   * You built it, you run it.
   * Lots of different services mean lots of different things to go wrong

+### Lecture 7.2 Gain insight via logging

+* Logging
+  * Still the most common way to diagnose problems in production.
+  * Should be easy, I'll just use a logging library...
+    * SLF4J, Commons Logging, JBoss Logging, Java Util Logging, Log4J, Tomcat JULI, Logback
+  * Is my log easy to read and parse ?
+  * Where should I write logs ?